 - Nominators are encouraged, though not required, to submit the package as one continuous document rather than as individual files.

 View the list of those who have previously received this award.

-Nomination packages must be submitted online via the SUBMISSION SITE by December 15, 2021.
+Nomination packages must be submitted online via the award submission site by December 15, 2021.
 This deadline refers to receipt by the awards administrator of a complete package in a readable format.